Substance Use

 Withdrawal symptoms from methamphetamine addiction start about a day after the last use of the drug.

-Cravings for methamphetamine peak from one day after abstinence and can last over the course of seven to ten days from last use.
+Drug cravings peak one day after abstinence and can last over seven to ten days from the last use.

-Intense cravings for the drug can linger for up to five weeks after cessation, increasing the risk of relapse.
+Intense cravings for drug use can linger for up to five weeks after cessation, increasing the risk of relapse.

-This is why undergoing methamphetamine detox in a monitored clinical setting is critical to detoxing safely and preventing relapse.
+This is why undergoing methamphetamine detox in a monitored clinical setting is critical to safe detoxification, preventing relapse and side effects.

 What Are the Withdrawal Symptoms During a Methamphetamine Detox?

-Physical and emotional symptoms of methamphetamine withdrawal vary in intensity, although cravings for the drug can be severe over several weeks while the user remains abstinent.
+Emotional and physical symptoms of methamphetamine withdrawal vary in intensity, although cravings for the drug can be severe over several weeks while the user remains abstinent (3).

 The common symptoms of acute withdrawal from methamphetamine include the following: